← Environmental Law Center← Centro de Derecho Ambiental

 Full documentDocumento completo

-CONSTITUTIONAL CHAMBER Date of Resolution: January 31, 2014 at 09:05 Case File: 13-014508-0007-CO Type of Matter: Amparo appeal Analyzed by: SALA CONSTITUCIONAL Ruling with protected data, in accordance with current regulations Res.
-No. 2014001258 CONSTITUTIONAL CHAMBER OF THE SUPREME COURT OF JUSTICE.
+CONSTITUTIONAL CHAMBER Date of Resolution: January 31, 2014 at 09:05 Case File: 13-014508-0007-CO Type of Matter: Amparo appeal Ruling with protected data, in accordance with current regulations CONSTITUTIONAL CHAMBER OF THE SUPREME COURT OF JUSTICE.
 San José, at nine hours and five minutes on the thirty-first of January of two thousand fourteen.

 Amparo appeal filed by HELLEN RODRÍGUEZ LORÍA, identity card number 1-990-847, on behalf of HERSELF, against THE BANCO NACIONAL DE COSTA RICA, THE MUNICIPALITY OF EL GUARCO, THE SECRETARÍA TÉCNICA NACIONAL AMBIENTAL (SETENA) AND THE SISTEMA NACIONAL DE ÁREAS DE CONSERVACIÓN (SINAC).